 First, the million-dollar question: can you play soccer while pregnant?
 It’s not a simple “yes” or “no” answer.
 Let me explain.

-Generally speaking, exercise is good for mother and baby.
-Most often, women are recommended to keep up regular activity as much as possible.
+Generally speaking, exercise is good for the mother and baby.
+Women are often recommended to keep up regular activity as much as possible.

 In fact, pregnancy can be a great time to get active — even if you haven’t exercised in a while.Mayo Clinic